Multi-Objective Maximization of Monotone Submodular Functions with Cardinality Constraint: Main Results

-This application of MWU is unlike \cite{azar,chekurimwu}, where broadly speaking the MWU framework is applied in a novel way to determine how an individual element is picked (or how a direction for movement is chosen in case of continuous greedy).
+This application of MWU is unlike \cite{azar,chekurimwu}, where broadly speaking, the framework is applied in a novel way to determine how an individual element is picked or how a direction for movement is chosen in case of continuous greedy.
 In contrast, we use standard algorithms for $P_0$ and pick an entire set before changing weights.
-Also, \cite{chekurimwu} uses MWU along with the continuous greedy framework to tackle harder settings, but for our setting using the continuous greedy framework eliminates the need for MWU altogether and in fact, we use MWU as a replacement for continuous greedy.
+Also, \cite{chekurimwu} use MWU along with the continuous greedy framework whereas, we use MWU to replace the continuous greedy framework.
 Subsequent to our work we discovered a resembling application of MWU in \cite{chen}.
-Their application differs from Algorithm \ref{mwu2} only in minor details, but unlike our result they give a bi-criterion approximation where the output is a set $S$ of cardinality up to $k\frac{\log m}{V\epsilon^2}$ such that $f_i(S)\geq(1-1/e-2\epsilon) V$.
+Their application differs from Algorithm \ref{mwu2} only in minor details, but unlike our result they give a bi-criterion approximation where the output is a set $S$ of cardinality up to $k\frac{\log m}{V\varepsilon^2}$ such that $f_i(S)\geq(1-1/e-2\varepsilon) V$.

 Now, consider the following intuitive schema.
 We would like to find a set $X$ of size $k$ such that $f_i(X)\geq \alpha V_i$ for every $i$.
 While this seems hard, consider the combination $\sum_i \lambda_i f_i(.)$, which is also monotone submodular for non-negative $\lambda_i$.
 We can easily find a set $X_{\lambda}$ such that $\sum_i \lambda_i f_i(X_{\lambda})\geq \sum_i \lambda_i V_i$, since this is a single objective problem and we have fast approximations for $P_0$.
 However, for a fixed set of scalar weights $\lambda_i$, solving the $P_0$ problem instance need not give a set that has sufficient value for every individual function $f_i(.)$.
 This is where MWU comes into the picture.
 We start with uniform weights for functions, solve an instance of $P_0$ to get a set $X^1$.
 Then we change weights to undermine the functions for which $f_i(X^1)$ was closer to the target value and stress more on functions for which $f_i(X^1)$ was small, and repeat now with new weights.
 After running many rounds of this, we have a collection of sets $X^t$ for $t\in\{1,\dots,T\}$.
 Using tricks from standard MWU analysis (\cite{arora}) along with submodularity and monotonicity, we show that $\sum_t \frac{f_i(X^t|S_1)}{T}\gtrapprox (1-1/e)(V_i-f_i(S_1))$.
 Thus far, this resembles how MWU has been used in the literature for linear objectives, for instance the Plotkin-Shmoys-Tardos framework for solving LPs.
 However, a new issue now arises due to the non-linearity of functions $f_i$.
 As an example, suppose that by some coincidence ${\bf x}_2=\frac{1}{T}\sum_{t=1}^T X^t$ turns out to be a binary vector, so we easily obtain the set $S_2$ from ${\bf x}_2$.
 We want to lower bound $f_i(S_2|S_1)$, and while we have a good lower bound on $\sum_t \frac{f_i(X^t|S_1)}{T}$, it is unclear how the two quantities are related.
 More generally, we would like to show that $F_i({\bf x}_2|{\bf x}_{S_1})\geq \beta \sum_t \frac{f_i(X^t|S_1)}{T}$ and this would then give us a $\beta\alpha=\beta(1-1/e)$ approximation using Lemma \ref{swap}.
 Indeed, we show that $\beta\geq (1-1/e)$, resulting in a $(1-1/e)^2$ approximation.
 Now, we state and prove lemmas that formalize the above intuition.